 maps the number of initial claims by county and identifies areas of the

-state where people reside who have recently filed for unemployment insurance
+state where people reside who have recently filed for unemployment insurance benefits.

 In Wisconsin, Registered Nurses (RNs) and Licensed Practical Nurses (LPNs) are required to complete a survey when renewing their license.